yggCLI/yggCLI/README.md

 ## 🎯 Goals & Interests
 - 🌱 Currently learning: Backend Development, Data Engineering, and Rust Programming.
-- 🚀 Aiming to master Fullstack Development and build a tech startup.
+- 🚀 Aiming to master Software Engineer and build a tech startup.
 - 💡 Always curious about AI, Big Data, and Machine Learning.

 ---